mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 }
 ```

-**Template Components**
+**Predefined Conversation Components**

 1. **metadata** (object):
    - `authoritative_user_id` (required): The user identity to use for this conversation
      - Must be an email address (e.g., `alice.johnson@company.com`)
      - Must match an entry in the `authoritative_user_ids` file
    - `description` (required): Human-readable description of the test scenario
-     - Explains what user flow or edge case this template tests
+     - Explains what user flow or edge case this predefined conversation tests
      - Useful for understanding test failures

 2. **conversation** (array):